Breaux Greer

 Breaux Greer (born October 19, 1976) is a retired American track and field athlete who competed in the javelin throw.
-He is the current American record holder in the event, with a throw of 91.29 m (299.5 ft), achieved on June 21, 2007, at the 2007 USA Outdoor Championships.
+After attending Ouachita Parish High School and the University of Louisiana at Monroe, he went on to be the current American record holder in the event, with a throw of 91.29 m (299.5 ft), achieved on June 21, 2007, at the 2007 USA Outdoor Championships.
 With it, he is currently ranked as the #15 thrower in history.
 This was also the best throw in the world for almost eight years until surpassed by Julius Yego in 2015.
-He is an eight-time American Champion, consecutively 2000 – 2007.
+He is an eight-time American Champion, consecutively from 2000 until 2007.
 His coach was Finnish javelin thrower Kari Ihalainen.

 Greer appeared on the second season of the 2008 version of American Gladiators as Hurricane.